Matthew-Hurrell/viva-la-nacho/README.md

 #### Sign Up

 A user can navigate to the sign up page via the site navigation bars if they are not logged in.
 The Viva La Nacho sign up page is a template from the [Django Allauth Package](https://django-allauth.readthedocs.io/en/latest/installation.html).
 Allauth provides the basic functionality for the user authorisation used in Viva La Nacho.
 However, the basic allauth templates have been heavily customised and styled to match the site design.
 The sign up page features a title and a sign up form with user input fields.
 The form also features javascript validation to alert the user if the fields are incorrectly filled out.
-The page also features another mexican food themed background image.
-The image is filtered to lighten the colours to prevent being too distracting to the user.
-Once a user submits the form correctly they are redirected back to the homepage as a logged in user.
+The page features another Mexican food-themed background image.
+The background image is filtered to lighten the colours and to prevent it from being too distracting to the user.
+Once a user submits the form correctly they are redirected back to the homepage as a logged-in user.

 ![Sign Up](readme/assets/images/sign-up.png)